aa-fiu-classes/cnt-4713-web/project-1.md

 ## Revisions

-- <span class="label label-info">Update April 16, 2017</span>

-    * Test 8 and 9 reduced by 5 pts (eliminated second sub-test)
-    * Test 11 and 12 increased by 5 pts (weight of second sub-test doubled)
-    * Added grading/testing hint
+- None currently

 ## Overview

 In this project, you will need to implement a simple client-server application that transfers a file over a TCP connection.

-All implementations should be written in C++ using [BSD sockets](http://en.wikipedia.org/wiki/Berkeley_sockets).
+All implementations should be written in Python [BSD sockets](http://en.wikipedia.org/wiki/Berkeley_sockets).
-**No high-level network-layer abstractions (like Boost.Asio or similar) are allowed in this project.**
+**No high-level network-layer abstractions are allowed in this project.**
-You are allowed to use some high-level abstractions, including C++11 extensions, for parts that are not directly related to networking, such as string parsing, multi-threading.
+You are allowed to use some high-level abstractions for parts that are not directly related to networking, such as string parsing, multi-threading.
-We will also accept implementations written in C, however use of C++ is preferred.

 The objective of this project is to learn basic operations of BSD sockets, understand implications of using the API, as well as to discover common pitfalls when working with network operations.

 You are required to use `git` to track the progress of your work. **The project can receive a full grade only if the submission includes git history no shorter than 3 commits.**

-You are encouraged to host your code in private repositories on [GitHub](https://github.com/), [GitLab](https://gitlab.com), or other places.
+Note: You are encouraged to host your code in private repositories on [GitHub](https://github.com/), [GitLab](https://gitlab.com), or other places.
 At the same time, you are PROHIBITED to make your code for the class project public during the class or any time after the class.
 If you do so, you will be violating academic honestly policy that you have signed, as well as the student code of conduct and be subject to serious sanctions.
-{: class="alert alert-danger"}
+{: class="alert alert-warning"}

 ## Task Description